Rulwin/AniRemote/README.md

 # AniRemote
-AniRemote is a dumb discord.js bot that uses vlc to stream anime.
+AniRemote is a discord.js bot that controlls vlc to stream anime.

 ## Installation
 just clone the project using [git]